Illinois

 Go deeper with the Illinois guides

-The complete Illinois birding, native-plant, wildflower, and night-sky guides — or the whole year in one bundle.
+The complete Illinois birding, native-plant, and night-sky references — or the whole year, week by week, in one book.

 Same month elsewhere: January in Indiana · January in Iowa · January in Kansas